-6. The System for Routine Monitoring and Identification of Compliance Risk Areas.
+- 6. The System for Routine Monitoring and Identification of Compliance Risk Areas.
 The Hospital has established and implemented procedures and a process for the routine identification and assessment of compliance risk areas relevant to its operations.
-This process includes internal, and, as appropriate, external reviews, audits, and other practices to evaluate the Hospital's compliance with federal health care program requirements (e.g., the Medicare and Medicaid Programs) and the overall effectiveness of the Compliance Program.
-As part of that assessment, and in an effort to detect and prevent fraud, waste and abuse, the Chief Compliance Officer, or designee, will periodically monitor and/or conduct specific reviews of the following risk areas: business practices; coding, billing and documentation practices; reviews of high risk departments; issues relating to quality of care and medical necessity of services; the credentialing process; compliance with mandatory reporting requirements; governance; and other potential compliance risk areas that may arise from complaints, Hotline calls, risk assessments, and as identified by specific compliance protocols and elsewhere.

-The Chief Compliance Officer, working with the Compliance Committee, will develop an annual Work Plan based on developments arising from internal reviews and issues, external areas of compliance concern, publications and alerts from the New York State Office of the Medicaid Inspector General, and the U.S. Office of Inspector General of the Department of Health and Human Services, among others.
-The Work Plan will be reviewed and approved by the governing body.
+This process includes internal, and, as appropriate, external reviews, audits, and other practices to evaluate the Hospital's continuous compliance with federal health care program requirements (e.g., the Medicare and Medicaid Programs) and the overall effectiveness of the Program. - The Chief Compliance Officer (or a designee) will ensure that internal and external audits, as appropriate, are conducted by auditors with expertise in Federal health care program (e.g., Medicare and Medicaid) requirements and applicable laws, rules and regulations, or have expertise in the audit subject areas.
+The Chief Compliance Officer and Compliance Committee will also audit and monitor the operation of the Program to determine its effectiveness. - The Chief Compliance Officer will monitor areas where there is potential for fraud, waste or abuse.
+This includes, but is not limited to, reviews of the Hospital's billing and payment practices, business practices, quality of care/medical necessity issues, ordered services; mandatory reporting requirements; the credentialing process, governance standards, contractor oversight and other compliance risk areas that may arise. - The Chief Compliance Officer and Compliance Committee will formulate an annual Compliance Work Plan based on developments arising from internal or external reviews and from other areas of compliance concern.
+The Work Plan will outline the Hospital's strategy for maintaining an effective Program.
+The annual Work Plan will be reviewed and approved by the governing body.